 - Women’s Center

 If it weren’t for William Volker, a local philanthropist who still had some money left during the Great Depression, UMKC might not be here today.
-In 1930, Volker donated a 40-acre site near 51st and Rockhill Road to establish the University of Kansas City (or KCU), which opened in the fall of 1933 with 17 faculty members and 264 students.
-Classes were held in the old Dickey mansion, which is still used as office space and classrooms (now called Scofield Hall).
-In 1963, the University of Kansas City became a part of the four-campus University of Missouri System.
-Today, UMKC is home to over 14,000 students and more than 1,300 faculty members.
+The University of Kansas City (or UKC) was chartered with the City of Kansas City in 1929, but didn’t have a home until 1930, when Volker donated a 40-acre site near 51st and Rockhill Road.
+UKC opened in the fall of 1933 with 17 faculty members and 264 students.
+Classes were held in the old Dickey mansion, which is now called Scofield Hall.
+In 1963, UKC became a part of the University of Missouri System.

 The idea for having a kangaroo as the mascot for the University of Kansas City (UMKC’s predecessor) began more than a year before the marsupial actually appeared on the scene.
 An article, “Kangaroo may go to KCU … Student Editors Believe University Should Have a Symbol,” appeared in a September 1936 edition of The Kansas City Star.
 Will Mansfield, feature writer for the KCU yearbook, was quoted as saying, “The Kangaroo would be a good name for the debate squad, since there (was) no university athletic team.”
 Interest continued to grow when the Kansas City Zoo purchased two baby kangaroos.
 Soon after, the first known drawing of the kangaroo appeared on the cover of the November 1937 issue of a KCU humor magazine.
 Six months later, the cover featured the kangaroo shaking paws with Mickey Mouse, drawn by none other than Walt Disney.